nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. `view t/ENTRY_TYPE [MONTH]` can be used as `view t/e mo/2022-05` or as `view t/e`.

 - **ALL** identifiers are <ins>case-sensitive</ins>.
-  e.g `d/Lunch` as a descriptor for "Lunch" is accepted by PennyWise, however `D/Lunch` would not be accepted.
+  e.g. `d/Lunch` as a descriptor for "Lunch" is accepted by PennyWise, however `D/Lunch` would not be accepted.

 ### Categorising your expenses and income